 Kevin has been involved with the Massachusetts Amateur Sports Foundation and the Bay State Games since 1984.
 Kevin started with the organization as a Sport Coordinator and was promoted to Executive Director in 1999.

 Margo was recently hired as the full-time Sports Coordinator after serving as interim coordinator for the 2018 summer.
-She started off at Bay State Games as an operations intern in charge of volleyball, softball, field hockey, synchronized swimming, ice skating, and badminton.
-Since then she has graduated from the University of New Hampshire with a Bachelors in Recreation Management and Policy: Program Administration and a minor in Business Administration.
+She started off at Bay State Games as an operations intern in 2017 in charge of the volleyball, softball, field hockey, synchronized swimming, ice skating, and badminton competitions.
+Since then she has graduated from the University of New Hampshire with a Bachelor's in Recreation Management and Policy: Program Administration and a minor in Business Administration.
 Her college highlights include working for the Campus Recreation department, helping them open a brand new outdoor pool and recreation center; winning the intramural championship for womens flag football and broomball; and volunteering at the Durham town recreation department.
 She looks forward to adding more sports to the Summer and Winter Games and expanding the existing sports by adding more divisions, events, and creating more exposure.